 In January he and the paper settled those costs for $205,467 — $184,170 of which was paid by check from his insurance company.
 Pope signed a personal promissory note for the $21,297 balance, pledging to pay it from personal funds within a 90-day period that commenced Jan.
 17.

-While that civil matter between Pope and the paper has been resolved, Pope still faces seven felony counts of perjury and malfeasance that grew out of the public records battle following his indictment by a Lafayette Parish grand jury last August.
+While that civil matter between Pope and the paper will be resolved when (if) Pope pays the balance, the marshal still faces seven felony counts of perjury and malfeasance that grew out of the public records battle following his indictment by a Lafayette Parish grand jury last August.

 And, as Monday proved, Pope still hasn’t settled up with Judge Edwards.